zavolanlab/htsinfer/README.md

-                        '--verbosity' is set to 'DEBUG', no data is kept when all metadata could be successfully determined, and only results are kept otherwise (default: default) --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        '--verbosity' is set to 'DEBUG', no data is kept when all metadata could be successfully determined, and only results are kept otherwise (default: default) --records INT         number of records to process; if set to ``0`` or if the specified value equals or exceeds the number of available records, all records will be processed (default: 0)
+  --verbosity {DEBUG,INFO,WARN,ERROR,CRITICAL}
                         logging verbosity level (default: INFO) -h, --help            show this help message and exit